You can tell it's evil because it's Borg Green.

 - Used at the start of the descent of the 2007 version of Epcot's Spaceship Earth, with bopomofo instead of katakana.

 - Software trace debuggers are about as Matrix-like as one can get.
 One for instance spits out what happened in the software and spending a few days looking at the code, one can tell what happened in the software as its running in real time.
 And sometimes this trace gets spit out at ungodly speeds.
-Thankfully these trace records are dumped to a log file for later analyzing.
+Thankfully these trace records are dumped to a log file for later analysis.

 - This program converts any written text into Zalgo Text, which adds scrambled symbols to the background and surroundings of the sentence.